 This policy outlines the requirements in schools for hot work tasks.

-- The requires the Department to provide or maintain, systems of work that are, so far as is reasonably practicable, safe and without risk to health.
+- The Occupational Health and Safety (OHS) Act 2004 requires the department to provide or maintain, systems of work that are, so far as is reasonably practicable, safe and without risk to health.

 - The principal and/or their delegate (as the local management representative) must identify, assess, control, monitor OHS risks in relation to hot work tasks.